This treatment is available at: MIRA Clinic West Perth

 Tattoos are meant to last forever, but sometimes it would be good if they didn’t!
 Whether you wish to erase a mistake or fade a tattoo to make way for better artwork, laser tattoo reduction may be the solution you are looking for.

 At MIRA Clinic we have a medical class Laser called the “Enlighten 3” manufactured by Cutera.
-This is a Class 4 laser and in Western Australia this type of Laser can only be operated by a Laser qualified medical doctor in a Laser licensed premises.
+This is a Class 4 laser and in Western Australia this type of Laser can only be operated by a Laser qualified medical doctor or registered nurse in a Laser licensed premises.
 You can read reviews from clients who have had treatments with the Enlighten Laser here.

 The laser sends a very short powerful beam of laser light through your skin and into your tattoo which causes the ink particles in the tattoo to be broken up into smaller particles.
 Each Laser pulse works on a few millimetres of your tattoo, so multiple pulses are needed to cover your tattoo.
 When the ink particles become small enough, cells in your body called macrophages are able to swallow the particles and these are slowly transported and excreted through your lymphatic system.